 You want to know that your older adult is well-cared-for

 You want to know that they’re being treated with kindness and that all their needs are met.

-When you can see that the caregiver is getting along well with your older adult and is keeping them healthy and safe, you’ll have greater peace of mind.
+When you know the caregiver is getting along well with your older adult and is keeping them healthy and safe, you’ll have greater peace of mind.

 1. Stay in touch by unexpectedly dropping in or calling